fbpx

 How does your data science work impact Adyen as a business?

-I’m working on payment optimisation, which might sound boring, but is actually a lot of fun given the huge number of payments Adyen is processing every day.
-With our machine learning model we can significantly increase the success rate of payments, which is helpful for our end-customer (how annoying is it if you have just selected all your groceries but your card is not working) and brings value to our merchants, such as Uber, Hello Fresh, and Booking.
+I’m working on payment optimization, which might sound boring, but is actually a lot of fun given the huge number of payments Adyen processes every day.
+With our machine learning model, we can significantly increase the success rate of payments, which is helpful for our end customers (how annoying is it if you have just selected all your groceries but your card is not working?) and brings value to our merchants, such as Uber, Hello Fresh, and Booking, all of which highlight the importance of career acceleration: the power of mentorship and sponsorship in driving innovation.

 Do you have any predictions for how you think the field will evolve in the future?